odea-project/qAlgorithms/report/discussion_tests.md

 could be prevented by including an explicit descriptor that states the viability of the measurement and communicates a point up to which all data generated is reliable.
+Similarly, (final) output data should always be provided in a format that ist compatible with spreadsheet software like Microsoft Excel, or, for more complex data, some relevant subset of it.

 ## Differentiating process quality from result quality
 Previous work by https://doi.org/10.1016/j.trac.2020.116063 highlighted